Selling A House Online: Is It Possible?

 This study demonstrates why online estate agents tend to be unmotivated to sell your house, meaning you could waste MONTHS using their service to not get anywhere.

-Also, due to the nature of the estate agents being completely online, they will have little knowledge of your local area, meaning they won’t be able to give an accurate valuation of your property.
+Also, due to the nature of the estate agents being completely remote and online, they will have little knowledge of your local area, meaning they won’t be able to give an accurate valuation of your property.

 Another downside of their completely online service is that you will need to make time to be able to conduct viewings – something you would normally expect your estate agent to handle.